History

 1987

-IFIL forms an alliance with the French group BSN (later Danone) purchasing an interest of 5.4%.
+IFIL forms an alliance with the French group BSN (later Danone) acquiring a 5.4% stake.
 A number of investments in the food industry then follow, including those in Gruppo Sangemini, Birra Peroni, Star and Saint Louis.

 1991